 Color Description Header

 green serial input RS232 2

-green white serial output RS232 3
+white serial output RS232 3

-blue serial input RS232 serial output RS232 1PPS output 4
+blue 1PPS output 4

 black power ground 5

-red power ground +12 Volt 6
+red +12 Volt 6

-!
+1

-Figure 24: A AQTIME VP-200T connected to the evaluation board.
+Figure 25: A AQTIME VP-200T connected to the evaluation board.

 The AQTIME VP-200T provides the 1PPS signal with a duration of 100 ms by default.
 The initialization by the tracker program switches off the data sentences GPGLL, GPGSA, GPGSV, GPDTM, and PGZDA.
 The data sentences GPRMC and GPGGA are switched on for an output of every second.
 Unfortunately, the AQTIME VP-200T only supports a data transfer rate of 4800 Baud.